ido50/Svsh/README.md

 FAILURE OF THE SOFTWARE TO OPERATE WITH ANY OTHER SOFTWARE), EVEN IF SUCH HOLDER OR OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 63:

+    Unterminated C<...> sequence